kylensmith/leash-collar/README.md

-This file will be about Leash & Collar, a website connecting dogs needing walks to people needing money who are willing to talk with dogs.
+Leash & Collar, a business website for a dog walking service.

 Kyle N. Smith
 Erin Mahon